KDE/digikam-doc/export_tools/piwigo_export.rst

 .. note::

-    If you have been already logged to a Piwigo web-service in a previous session, the tool will remember the settings and use it automatically.
+    If you have already been logged into a Piwigo web-service in a previous session, the tool will remember and automatically use those settings.

-After successful sign-up digiKam will be allowed to send photos to the Piwigo website.
+After successful sign-up, digiKam will be allowed to send photos to the Piwigo website.
 With the **Remote Album** view, you must select the online folder to store files to upload.
-You can **Reload** the list if online contents have been changed in Piwigo web interface.
+You can **Reload** the list if the online contents have been changed in the Piwigo web interface.

 By default, the tool proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to Piwigo.
 The values will be read from the **JPEG quality**, **Maximum width** and **Maximum height** settings, which can be used to adjust the maximum sizes and the compression.
-The size calculation will be done so as to have the aspect ratio conserved.
+The size calculation will be done so as to maintain the aspect ratio.

 .. figure:: images/export_piwigo_progress.webp
     :alt: